BATHROOM FIXTURES COME IN A WIDE VARIETY OF SHAPES AND FINISHES.

 Finally, there are additional features in faucets.
 All faucets manufactured after 1992 are designed to conserve water, but there are also low-flow faucets, laminar flow faucets for silkier water delivery, motion-activated faucets, and even sanitizing faucets.
 The sky is the limit in bathroom fixtures.

 Take your time in choosing your bathroom fixtures.
 Bathroom remodels are major projects, and you want to be happy with your choices and make sure they work for your whole family both now and in the future.
-When you have made your faucet selection, Lake Michigan Mechanical can start work creating your new bathroom!
+When you have made your faucet selection, Lake Michigan Heating, Cooling, Plumbing can start work creating your new bathroom!